 While it may sound like preapproval is the first step of the home buying process, home shoppers can actually take an intermediary step: a mortgage prequalification.
 During this process, an applicant self-reports basic income and asset details, and the loan institution provides an estimate of how much you can borrow.

-This is an excellent way to determine “how much house” you can afford, especially if you're considering a home to purchase.Verify your mortgage eligibility (Jan 18th, 2022)
+This is an excellent way to determine “how much house” you can afford, especially if you're considering a home to purchase.Verify my mortgage eligibility (Jan 31st, 2023)

 However, a prequalification doesn’t carry the same weight as a preapproval.
 Once you’ve been preapproved, the lender will give you a preapproval letter that states the loan terms available to you.